-- 2.3 Enterprise Wide Risk Management (ERM) Strategic process to enable DPWR to identify measure and manage entire range of business risk and opportunities it is facing. - 2.4 Risk register action plan listing risk identified, controls, residual risk, risk owner, action plans and deadlines. - 2.5 Residual risk- difference between inherent risk ratings and control rating.
+- 2.4 Risk register- action plan listing risk identified, controls, residual risk, risk owner, action plans and deadlines. - 2.5 Residual risk difference between inherent risk ratings and control rating.
 Risk value left after control measures have been designed to reduce the inherent/absolute risk. - 2.6 Inherent risk risk the department has inherited for conducting business. - 2.7 Risk appetite a set maximum level of residual risk the department is willing to take. - 2.8 Risk acceptable level It is equal to or below the risk appetite.
 The department is not going to allocate resources to deal with this risk. - 2.9 Corporate Governance Corporate governance involves mechanisms by which an organisation is directed and controlled.
 It is a corporate tool through which corporate management is held accountable for corporate conduct and performance.
 It is a strategic response to risk management. - 2.10 Internal Controls Mechanisms put into place to mitigate unacceptable levels of risk.
 Internal controls are a management's responsibility. - 2.11 Fraud Prevention strategy/Plan- Strategic process to enable the Department to identify measure and manage the fraud risk within its systems.
 Fraud is further defined as an intentional distortion of financial information or other records by a person internal/external to the Department, carried out to conceal misappropriation of assets or otherwise for personal gain.